barcus/bareos/README.md

 ```

 After sucessful migration, use the new folder `/data/pgsql-new/data` and the
-PostgreSQL version in your docker-compose file.
+PostgreSQL version related in your docker-compose file.

 ## Build